USS Hart (DD-594): Service history

 Hart conducted her regular shakedown cruise off California and during her training participated in experimental high-speed refueling exercises with Kaskaskia.
-From 12–23 December, the destroyer refueled at sea some 50 times under all conditions of sea and weather gaining vital information on how to improve this key wartime operation.
+From 12 to 23 December, the destroyer refueled at sea some 50 times under all conditions of sea and weather gaining vital information on how to improve this key wartime operation.
 Ending her regular shakedown on 31 January 1945, the ship departed on 19 February for Pearl Harbor.
 From 27 February to 3 March she escorted Intrepid in gunnery and aircraft operations, departing for Ulithi on 5 March.

 Arriving at Ulithi 16 March, Hart joined the assembled task forces for the Okinawa operation.
 From 24 March to 12 April, the ship was assigned as part of the screen for escort carriers furnishing close air support for the landings and preinvasion neutralization of neighboring Japanese air strips.
 Detached on 12 April, she assumed duty as an escort for transports for 2 days and then commenced protective patrol duties during landings near Okinawa.

 Hart was detached from 5th Fleet on 19 April and proceeded to the Philippines to join 7th Fleet for the Borneo landings.
 She arrived off Brunei Bay on 9 June 1945 and commenced a patrol of the South China Sea to guard against possible interference from the remains of the Japanese Fleet at Singapore.
 Hart also carried out shore bombardment beginning 11 June in support of Australian troops landing at Brunei Bay.
 On 14 June, she shot down her first Japanese aircraft during an attempted bombing.
 During the period of 19–21 June, she provided close support for further landings on the coast of Borneo near Brunei Bay, and then departed for Balikpapan and other amphibious operations.
 While there, Hart patrolled, provided star shell illumination, and directed minesweeping vessels through the treacherous enemy minefields off the beaches.
 Australian troops went ashore on 1 July, under cover of fire from Hart and other ships; during the operation Hart destroyed two mines and a 75 mm gun emplacement ashore.